All Research Projects

 A research project of the Department of Archaeology.

-This is an interdisciplinary project with major contributions from Dr. Keith Wilkinson (University of Winchester) and Isidro Aguilera (Museo de Zaragoza) which combines landscape archaeology with earth science methodologies and approaches.
+This is an interdisciplinary project with contributions from Keith Wilkinson (University of Winchester) and Isidro Aguilera (Museo de Zaragoza) which combines landscape archaeology with earth science methodologies and approaches.
 The basis for our reconstruction of landscape change is topographical maps, aerial photographs, CORONA satellite imagery and walk-over survey including the correlation of sub-surface deposits, the recovery of artefacts and 14C and luminescence dating.
 Early results suggest two episodes of significant landscape change which have identified from the geomorphological record dating to the Neolithic/Bronze Age and post-medieval period.
 These episodes are interpreted here as the result of human land-use change: that in the prehistoric period from clearance of woodland in the Neolithic and the subsequent expansion of agriculture in the Bronze Age, and that in the 19th century from the removal of upland woodland following changes in land ownership and management.
 Evidence for erosion and deposition was not found for either the Roman or medieval periods when archaeological and historical evidence indicate that local population was at its highest and agriculture most intense, nor from the height of the Little Ice Age when climate is thought to have been at its most extreme.
-Our preliminary results for this part of the project are already available.
+Our preliminary results are already available.

 - Gerrard, C & Gutierrez, A (2012).
 Estudio arqueológico del Somontano del Moncayo: avance metodológico.
 Salduie: Estudios de prehistoria y arqueología 10: 259-270.

 - Gerrard, CM (2011).
 Contest and co-operation: strategies for medieval and later irrigation along the Huecha Valley, Aragon, north-east Spain.
 Water History 3(1): 3-28.